Set Current Location

 The 27 halls comprising this 18th Century colonial palace offer an insight into the urban development of the city of Mexico through maps, paintings and photographs on exhibit.
 The room on the upper level displays murals painted by the Mexican painter Joaquín Claussel.
 Among the many highlights found here is a large wooden door of intricate carved detail, including the coat of arms belonging to the Counts of Santiago de Calimaya.
 A presumably pre-Hispanic serpent's head, fashioned in a large stone, juts out from the building towards the corner of República del Salvador.

-Hernán Cortés, the conqueror of Mexico, built this government palace on the site of Moctezuma's residence.
-The Palacio Nacional that we see today dates back to 1693, although a floor was added in the 1920s.
-Inside there is a wonderful collection of murals by Diego Rivera.
-The most famous one is the "Epic of the Mexican People" where two thousand years of history are condensed into the space of an enormous wall.
-The palace also houses a small museum dedicated to Benito Juárez and the Mexican Congress.
+A rambling, majestic structure built from earth-hued tezontle rock, dominates the expanse of El Zócalo in the heart of Mexico City.
+Hernán Cortés, the conqueror of Mexico, built this government palace in 1693 on the very same site where the legendary Moctezuma II's residence once stood.
+The Palacio Nacional that we see today is almost an identical twin of its old self except for the building's ornately-decorated topmost floor that was added in the late 1920s.
+The structure's interiors are even more impressive; housing a spectacular selection of vivid and figurative murals by Diego Rivera.
+While his collection of murals is enormous, the "Epic of the Mexican People" mural is by far the Palacio's centerpiece which manages to artistically condense nearly two thousand years worth of history onto the space of an enormous wall.
+The palace also houses a small museum dedicated to Benito Juárez and the Mexican Congress and is also where the National Archives and Federal Treasury offices are located.

 Teatro de la ciudad, is a well known theater that hosts cultural events and plays.
 The venue also hosts entertaining plays for kids and has numerous activities for them.
 Also, graduation parties for different universities are held at the venue.
 Regional and well known artists are invited to perform at the theater.
 The venue also hosts various festive events like winter festival with lot of fun activities for the patrons.
 It hosts inter-school dance and singing competition for children and encourages families to join them for child friendly celebration.